galexynye/midi-sequencing/src/styles/DESIGN.md

 # Styling this site
 ## Theme
-The styles directory contains the Theme.js file, which includes an object containing the color themes, media breakpoints and any other styling variables.
+The styles directory contains the Theme.js file, which includes an object containing the color themes, media breakPoints and any other styling variables.

 Most shared utilites, such as between Inputs and Buttons, can be found in the the msTheme.utilities function (in Theme.js) that will return an object of the shared values.